The priority with intelligent verbatim transcription is capturing the meaning of the data.

-Verbatim, as you probably already know, means “word for word”.
+Verbatim means “word for word.”
 It’s one of multiple types of transcription that can be used depending on the goal of the document.
-Transcribers who are working straight verbatim take the audio and type absolutely everything that is said, regardless of its level of importance or usefulness.
+Another is intelligent verbatim transcription, which takes context into account.

 She’s an engaging speaker, but she does say “you see” quite a bit.
-At one point she clicked too far ahead in her slides accidentally and so stopped to apologize and get herself organized.
-Also she had a cold and spent about half a minute explaining her scratchy voice at the beginning of the presentation.
+At one point she accidentally clicked too far ahead in her slides, then stopped to apologize and get herself organized.
+Also, she had a cold and spent about half a minute explaining her scratchy voice at the beginning of the presentation.

-Things intelligent verbatim transcription will skip:
+Elements intelligent verbatim transcription will skip:

-Filler words like ‘um’ ‘so’ and ‘you know’, which act like conversational grease but make your written content cluttered and confusing
+- Filler words like ‘um’ ‘so’ and ‘you know’, which act like conversational grease but make your written content cluttered and confusing

-Digressions and other irrelevant or off-topic content which will lessen the impact on the page
+- Digressions and other irrelevant or off-topic content which will lessen the impact on the page

 Are you looking for more information about verbatim transcription, or other ways of transcribing content?
 Shoot us a message.
 We would love to help you out.